VenkataSaiTejaY/SQL/README.md

 # SQL_dvdrental database
-A repo of  simple queries made on dvdrental
+A repo of  simple queries made on dvdrental from Udemy's SQL Boot camp.